Addthis Sharing Gadget

 I think this is the point where Gammera the Invincible caused my brain to cease functioning.
 Giant turtle trashing the lighthouse where Toshio lives – that’s okay with me.
 Giant turtle catching the little boy when he falls from it and not eating him?
 I draw the line at that.
 With that heroic rescue the turtle gains a stalker.
 Did I mention Toshio was obsessed with turtles?
 This can’t end well.

-Gammera Tokyo Airport
+Gammera Airport Phone Call

 Later, at Tokyo Airport…